boldbi/boldbi-kubernetes/docs/upgrade.md

        version
       </td>
       <td>
-      Image tag of the current version which you are going to upgrade.
+      Image tag of the current version, which you are going to upgrade.
       </td>
     </tr>
     <tr>